The Simplified Planner vs. Day Designer: Which Planner is Right for You?

 Round One: Daily Layouts

 The daily page in both planners is divided into two columns.
-In Day Designer, the left column has the day’s top three tasks, schedule, and notes box, and the right column has the four D’s (Due, Dinner, Dollars, and Don’t Forget), extended to-do list, and daily gratitude box.
+In Day Designer, the left column has the day’s top three priorities, schedule, and notes box, and the right column has the four D’s (Due, Dinner, Dollars, and Don’t Forget), extended to-do list, and daily gratitude box.
 Every inch of the daily layout inside DD is utilized for a specific purpose.

-Winner of Round one: Day Designer
+Winner of Round One: Day Designer

 Why: Longer schedule and more to-do slots.